-How do I apply for financial aid at the Woods College?
+How do I apply for financial aid and Scholarship at the Woods College?

 To apply for financial aid from all sources (federal, state, and institutional including Woods College Scholarships), please submit a Free Application for Federal Student Aid (FAFSA), Boston College Financial Aid Application, and prior year tax documents.

 The links below will take you to the required forms.

 • For students whose parents are divorced or separated, noncustodial parent information is required.

 • For students whose parents are self-employed or own a business, the only requirement is the most recent year’s business tax return.

 • When applying, you can check your application status anytime by visiting www.bc.edu/finaidapp.

 To apply only for federal and/or state aid, you need to complete just the FAFSA and the appropriate BC Financial Aid application (graduate or undergraduate).
 Federal aid includes Pell Grants, Supplemental Educational Opportunity Grants, Direct Loans (both subsidized and unsubsidized), Perkins Loans, Nursing Loans, and Federal Work-Study.
 State aid varies by state.
 Once the FAFSA is completed, you may be selected by the Federal Processor for a process called verification, which means you will have to provide your actual tax data on the FAFSA through the IRS Data Retrieval Tool at www.bc.edu/irsdata.